• Skip to main content

 Pulling the Meat

-Once you've removed the Boston butt from the Masterbuilt electric smoker and you have let it rest in an aluminum pan for about 20-30 minutes, it's time to pull that meat!
+Once you've removed the Boston butt from the Masterbuilt electric smoker and you have let it rest for about an hour, it's time to pull that meat!

-You can use 2 forks, or better yet a pair of BBQ Bear Claws to make the job even faster (and fun)!
+You can use your hands, 2 forks, or better yet, a pair of BBQ Bear Claws to make the job even faster (and fun)!

 Once you have pulled the meat, test it for seasoning, you likely need to add some salt.